walquis/git-basics-team-project/thebook/src/instructor-notes/session1.md

   - `git stash` lets you switch contexts quickly.
 - `git reset` is a local-only command.

-We've only used `git reset` to move our current branch back one commit.
+🤔 DISCUSS: We've only used `git reset` to move our current branch back one commit.
 But `git reset` will move our current branch anywhere we tell it.
 When might this be useful?
 - When re-arranging branches.
 Suppose you made changes on `main`, but meant to branch first?
-Just make the branch where you're at, and move `main` back to where it belongs (as long as you haven't pushed those changes yet).
+Just make a branch at the commit you're on (`git branch someNewBranchName`), and then use `git reset` to move `main` back to where it belongs (as long as you haven't pushed those changes yet).

-- **Time for a break?***
+Show using `git reflog` and `git branch` to get a commit back.

 Have a conversation about doing a `git reset` to something before `origin`; and relatedly, `git push -f` and its pitfalls.